mvysny/vaadin-on-kotlin/docs/guides/security.md

 three annotations available,
 and your view must list at least one of them otherwise it will be inaccessible:

-* `javax.annotation.security.RolesAllowed` lists roles that are allowed to visit that view;
+* `jakarta.annotation.security.RolesAllowed` lists roles that are allowed to visit that view;
    the user must be logged in and must be assigned at least one of the roles listed in the annotation
 * `com.vaadin.flow.server.auth.AnonymousAllowed` allows anybody to see this view, even if there is no user logged in.
-* `javax.annotation.security.PermitAll` allows any logged-in user to see this view.
+* `jakarta.annotation.security.PermitAll` allows any logged-in user to see this view.

 These rules are quite simple and cover only the basic authorization needs.
 You can simply define more complex rules as a Kotlin code in the `BeforeEnterObserver.beforeEnter()` function